 The DUI Blood Test

 In DUI blood tests in Victoria the blood is taken by a syringe, usually from the arm, and it is placed into three separate sealed containers.
 Two of these containers remain at the hospital where one is used for analysis and the other kept as a back-up if needed.
 The third one is given to the person who supplied the sample.
 That blood must be kept refrigerated and tested at the earliest opportunity if the driver wants to be able to rely on the results in court.
 The driver can get that sample analysed at any properly qualified pathologist or chemist of their choosing.
 The blood sample must be analysed using the gas chromatography method and not another analysis method, and the analyst who does the testing must properly record all of the details of the sample, the procedure used and the result in a sworn statement.
 The test must verify the BAC, or blood alcohol content of the sample.
-A brief explanation of testing procedures can be found here

 The DUI Blood Sample

 In Victoria, (and in all other states in Australia) a blood sample can be ordered by the police or it can be obtained privately by the driver.
 If, straight after a positive breath test, a driver wishes to have a blood sample taken and tested they should advise the police officer of that.
 The police officer must then arrange to be present with them at the doctor or medical facility of the driver’s choice within the specified time limit (3 hours in Victoria) of the event that led to the need for a blood sample.